 Ultimately, there were some questions with keeping the old magnetic ballast, though, because it’s hard to determine the amount of life left in those old bricks.
 But we have good news – there are still a number of great and cost-effective replacement options.

-What LED T12 solution is right for me?
+Which LED T12 solution is right for me?

 The first – and often most disorienting – question to consider is what product to choose if you’re replacing fluorescent T12 tubes.
 Essentially, you have six options.